Assistant Director, Affiliated Residential Community Housing

 A basic meal plan is provided to support interaction, involvement and community building with students and faculty in dining hall settings during the academic year.

-Dept Marketing Statement Colleges, Housing and Educational Services (CHES) is a multi-funded organization within the Business and Administrative Services (BAS) division at the University of California (UC) Santa Cruz.
-CHES provides leadership in the areas of college student life and residential services, housing services, facilities, employee housing and capital planning, dining services, conference services, early education services, the Bay Tree Bookstore, ID card services, and business and financial analysis for these areas.
+Colleges, Housing and Educational Services (CHES) is a multi-funded organization within the division of Student Affairs and Success (DSAS), at the University of California (UC) Santa Cruz.
+CHES provides leadership in the areas of college student life and residential services, housing services, facilities, employee housing and capital planning, dining services, conference services, early education services, the Bay Tree Campus Store and business and financial analysis for these areas.
 Through these units, educational and developmental programs and services are offered to all members of the campus community including students, faculty, staff, children and external constituents.

 Under the general supervision of the Associate Director for the Affiliated Residential Community Housing (ARCH), the live-in Assistant Director serves in a central role to support and supervise all ARCH communities, help plan for Student Housing West, and provides a variety of direct support services to residential students and their families and manages the residential education program for Family Student Housing.
 The Assistant Director serves as the primary conduct officer and is responsible for the business, operational and programming aspects of the residential services program.
 This position is directly responsible for the recruitment, selection, training and supervision, evaluation and organization of responsibilities for the Residential Assistants.
 The Assistant Director manages the student programs budget.
 The incumbent is responsible for developing and administering residential life programs including policies and procedures for emergency and crisis response; for ensuring social, cultural and educational activities are provided for students and their families, and for adjudicating non-academic resident conduct.
 The Assistant Director is responsible for building a multi-cultural community with respect for and an understanding of ethnic, racial, cultural, religious, sexual orientation and other differences.